rishabhjain77/Data-Programming/README.md

 # Data-Programming
-It involves predicting whether the new is real or fake based different machine learning models.
+It involves predicting whether the new is real or fake based on different machine learning models.

 There are four models that are used here: